Last Updated: October 26, 2022

 We highly recommend cleaning up your neighborhood park as a first project for a new neighborhood association or merely a group that would like to become more active in their community.
 The time commitment for each individual except the organizer is minor.
 Volunteers can see the results within a couple of hours, and the entire community enjoys and comments on the success for a few days.
-The beauty of this activity is that it can recur year after year, with the organization becoming easier every time.
+The beauty of this activity is that it can recur year after year, and managing the event becomes easier every time.